Landmark victory for single dads

 Customary marriages are not registered in the DRC.

 When Naki’s wife came to visit him in September 2015 following his return home, she was pregnant with their third child.

 When she was required to leave after her visa expired, she was barred from travelling for medical reasons.

-The child was born on February 1 2016 at the Settler’s Hospital in Grahamstown.
+The child was born on February 1 2016 at the Settler’s Hospital in Makhanda.

-Home affairs officials in Grahamstown refused to accept their application for a birth certificate, claiming on two occasions that the regulations prevented them from registering the child’s birth.
+Home affairs officials in Makhanda refused to accept their application for a birth certificate, claiming on two occasions that the regulations prevented them from registering the child’s birth.